Buses of Cambridge

 Park and Ride have free car parks round the city edge and a subsidised bus ride into the centre.
 Check the official website.
 Anyone can use a Park and Ride bus, but if you don't start at one of their carparks, you will be charged the normal bus fare, as those type of rides are not subsidised.

 If going outside the city, then you may need a Dayrider Plus ticket costing £7.00.

-There is also a Megarider ticket which will give you seven days travel starting from the day you bought it, and saves money if you travel for five days within that period.
+There is also a Megarider ticket which will give you seven days travel starting from the day you bought it.
+Another choice is a MultiTrip book of tickets, which can be used over more than a week.
 All these tickets apply to Stagecoach buses only.
-You can get Multibus tickets for travelling on any bus, either per day, or weekly.

-If you are over the pensionable age applicable to a woman (irrespective of whether you are male or female), you can apply for a bus pass which will let you travel free on all buses after 9.30am.
+If you are over the pensionable age, you can apply for a bus pass which will let you travel free on all buses after 9.30am.
 See the official websites.